This list of Island Farmers Markets begins in Kailua-Kona and circles the island counter-clockwise.

 or visit www.hooulufarmersmkt.com.

-Wednesdays Beginning at 2pm at the Kmart parking lot in Kailua-Kona.
+Wednesdays From 2-6pm at the HPM parking lot in Kailua-Kona, near Target.
 Fresh produce, local beef, fresh-caught fish, artisan breads, exotic fruits and jams, coffee, prepared foods, and more.
 All products are locally grown and produced.
 For more info, contact Zarine at 895-8665 or email email@example.com.

 Kailua-Kona Farmers Market